VergeOS oVirt Integration:

 This session is for infrastructure architects, IT managers, and systems engineers who are evaluating VMware alternatives and need to understand what happens to their existing data protection stack.

-If your organization runs Veeam and you are under pressure to reduce VMware licensing costs, this session answers the most common question in every evaluation: will Veeam still work?
+If your organization runs Veeam and you are under pressure to reduce VMware licensing costs, this recording answers the most common question in every evaluation: will Veeam still work?
 The answer is yes.
-We will show you exactly how.
+Watch exactly how.

 The Private Cloud OS Built for the VMware Exit